-The program does not accept lamps that have been crushed on purpose (i.e. by a drum-top crusher, also known as a bulb crusher) at collection sites, but will accept lamps that have been broken accidentally.
-For customers that have intentionally crushed lamps in drums from bulb crushers, please refer them to Product Care for further direction.
+The program does not accept light bulbs that have been crushed on purpose (i.e. by a drum-top crusher, also known as a bulb crusher) but will accept light bulbs that have been broken accidentally.

 The Health Canada website (and others) provides information on what a resident should do in case of a broken light bulb.

-A resident may bring their broken lamp and the materials they used to clean it up (such as paper towel or cardboard) in a sealed plastic bag.
-If a resident brings in a broken lamp, ensure it is in a sealed plastic bag and put it in the program container that it fits in (usually the "bulb" box).
+A resident may bring their broken bulb and the materials they used to clean it up (such as paper towel or cardboard) in a sealed plastic bag.
+If a resident brings in a broken bulb, ensure it is in a sealed plastic bag and put it in the program container that it fits in (usually the CFL box).
 Do not open this container to avoid unnecessary risk.

-Please let the residents know that the safe procedure for cleaning up a broken light is on Health Canada's website (wsv/prod/cfl-afc-eng.php) and on the Product Care website and give them a brochure with the website address.
+Please let the residents know that the safe procedure for cleaning up residents know that the safe procedure for cleaning up a broken bulb is on Health Canada's website (www.hc-sc.gc.ca/hl-vs/iyh-vsv/prod/cfl-afc-eng.php) and on the PCA website and give them a brochure with the website address.